Crystal meth is an illicit and powerful stimulant drug that is most commonly smoked, snorted, or injected.

 - In 2012, about 1.2 million people reported having tried crystal meth in the past year, according to the National Institute on Drug Abuse (NIDA).

-- Per NIDA, in that same year, there were an estimated 133,000 new crystal meth users, 12 years of age and older.
+- Per NIDA, in that same year, there were an estimated 133,000 new crystal meth users 12 years of age and older.

 - It takes only $1,000 worth of ingredients to make $20,000 worth of crystal meth.

-Teen Drinking And Crystal Meth Abuse
+Teen Drinking and Crystal Meth Abuse

-The facts about teens using crystal meth and alcohol are conflicting–some are encouraging, while others indicate there is still cause for alarm.
+The facts about teens using crystal meth and alcohol are conflicting—some are encouraging, while others indicate that there is still cause for alarm.

 Overall, teen use of crystal meth is down over the past decade, but it remains the scourge of the small town, with double the percentage of users in rural areas than in urban areas.